alysonalyson/memory/README.md

 *jQuery UI (https://jqueryui.com/)*
 *Font Awesome icons (https://fontawesome.com/)*

-#Attributions
+#Attributions:
-The board background is a variation on the Weave pattern designed by Jeroen Franse, from http://lea.verou.me/css3patterns/#weave
+*The board background is a variation on the Weave pattern designed by Jeroen Franse, from http://lea.verou.me/css3patterns/#weave
+*The timer function I used is adapted from Stack Overflow user Brahma Dev's timer, found at https://jsfiddle.net/5a6ranep/1/